ArtifexSoftware/MuPDF.NET/docs/the-basics/index.rst

     **Taking it further**

     It is easy to join PDFs with :meth:`Document.InsertPdf` & :meth:`Document.InsertFile`.
 Given open |PDF| documents, you can copy page ranges from one to the other.
 You can select the point where the copied pages should be placed, you can revert the page sequence and also change page rotation.
-This Wiki `article <https://github.com/pymupdf/PyMuPDF/wiki/Inserting-Pages-from-other-PDFs>`_ contains a full description.

     **API reference**